rgleave/proj2/EnergyForecastingWorkshop-module-4.md

 b) Next, execute the following Athena SQL statement to generate a fully-attributed Forecast table by joining the forecast data with grid and meter metadata tables.

+  **Recap:  What we Learned in this Module**

+- How to ...
+- How to ...
+- How to ...
+- How to ...
+- How to ...
+- How to ...

+You have now completed all modules of this workshop.